Nion013/op-evm/README.md

 ### Demo Deployment

-For detailed instructions on installation, configuration, and usage, refer to the [DEMO DEPLOYMENT](/docs/demo.md).
+For more detailed instructions on installation, configuration, and usage, refer to the [DEMO DEPLOYMENT](/docs/demo.md).

 ### Devnet/Testnet Deployment